PistonDevelopers/blog.piston.rs/_posts/2014-09-04-the-future-of-piston.md

 but to all people, from those who want to tinker with computers up to professionals, without going through all the hazzards and fallpits of low level programming.

-We will push the direction toward general application programming.
+We will push the direction toward general application programming:

-* We are designing a cross platform API for user input [link](https://github.com/pistondevelopers/input)
+* We are designing a [cross platform API for user input](https://github.com/pistondevelopers/input)
 * We are collaborating closely with [Gfx](https://github.com/gfx-rs/gfx-rs), the safe low level graphics API
-* We are developing a cross platform, hardware accelerated user interface [link](https://github.com/pistondevelopers/conrod)
+* We are developing a [cross platform, hardware accelerated user interface](https://github.com/pistondevelopers/conrod)
 * We are doing research on the Window back-end side

 Some latest features include: